Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 ## Ab-initio SIESTA-4.1b Molecular Dynamics on Parallel or/and Vector Machines ##

+As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, which are "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", and "SIESTA on Vector-Parallel Clusters".
+This page is discussed on the vector-parallel SIESTA code.
+Please visit other companion pages other than this "SIESTA on Vector-Parallel Clusters".

 "Ab initio SIESTA simulation code" is implemented for electronic structure calculations and ab-initio molecular dynamics simulations of molecules and solids by the spanish authors, in https://departments.icmab.es/ (Ref.
 1, 2).
 It is compiled by the gfortran compiler and for MPI parallel environments.
 It is also compiled by Intel's vector-and-parallel compiler, where the points of arch.make in CC, FC and LIBS are shown here in our PDF file.
 More things have to be modified and added due to vectorized complexity.

 ### Generic Parallel SIESTA Code ###